Highlights. The global health and wellness market was valued at $7.40 trillion in 2025; projections indicate it will surpass $10 trillion by 2030.

 4. Statista, Industry Overview

-5. EHL Hospitality Business School, How the Growth of Wellness Tourism Market Is Transforming Travel
+5. EHL Hospitality Business School, How the Growth of the Wellness Tourism Market Is Transforming Travel

 6. Johns Hopkins Center for a Livable Future